Southern massive stars at high angular resolution. Physical separations and mass ratios: Magnitude correction

 For a single companion, the corrected magnitude ($m_1$) of the central star is given by

 where $m_{\mathrm{obs}}$ is the observed magnitude, and $\Delta m$ the magnitude difference between the central star and the companion.
-If multiple companions are present within the aperture, the correction is iterated for each of the components.
+If multiple companions are present within the aperture, the correction was iterated for each of the components.